yajneshvar/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins are 2 boxes which could host identical twin values.
+Since only the 2 boxes has the possibility of hosting the 2 values we can use this as a constraint.
+These 2 values can only belong to the naked twin hence we can remove it from the other boxes in the unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: In the diagonal sudoku problem the each diagonal must have values 1 - 9.
+This new constraint can be used to eliminate the already solved values of boxes in the diagonal from the unsolved peers.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame